 It is interesting to notice the big difference between the Netherlands and Belgium when looking at the importance of hierarchy or the power distance within a culture.
 While in the Netherlands, flat hierarchy and flat organization structures are the most common, in Belgium, a strong hierarchy can be found within most businesses.

-For Dutch managers, it requires less energy to work with Lithuanians and Latvians, who place similar importance on power distance as those from the Netherlands, compared to working with Polish and Slovakian employees who have a significant influence by power distance in their culture.
+For Dutch managers, it requires less energy to work with Lithuanians and Latvians, who place similar importance on power distance as those from the Netherlands, compared to working with Polish and Slovakian employees, who are significantly influenced by power distance in their culture.

-You can see a big difference between the Netherlands and Germany when looking at the level of masculinity.
+You can see a big difference between the Netherlands and Germany when looking at masculinity levels.
 Cultures with a high level of masculinity are task-oriented as opposed to person-oriented cultures with low masculinity.
 Polish, Slovakian, and Hungarian immigrant workers in the Netherlands have a reputation as hard-working people who don’t complain.

-These cultures have a high level of masculinity, are generally easier to accept tasks, and are less people-driven than international hires from Lithuanian, Latvian, and Portuguese.
+These cultures have a high level of masculinity, are generally easier to accept tasks, and are less people-driven than international hires from Lithuania, Latvia, and Portugal.
 More person-oriented organizations that look more to the development of the individual will likely favor the latter cultures more.

 Individualism